UFC Star Andrea Lee Attacks Critics After Accidentally Sharing Picture Of Her Husband’s Swastika Tattoo

 — Flyin’ Brian J (@FlyinBrianJ) June 2, 2018

 The controversy continued after the initial apology from Aaron.
-Another user found a second Nazi-themed tattoo on Aaron’s right arm, and a comment from last month where he admitted to having racist tattoos that he normally keeps covered with long sleeves.
+Another user found a second Nazi-themed tattoo on Aaron’s right arm and a comment from last month where he admitted to having racist tattoos that he normally keeps covered with long sleeves.
 Aaron said he had no plans to have the tattoos covered permanently.

 Another one.
 HOW LONG WAS THIS GUY IN PRISON? pic.twitter.com/GsLTT8edfZ